MunGell/awesome-for-beginners/README.md

 - [Jest](https://github.com/facebook/jest/labels/Good%20First%20Issue%20%3Awave%3A) _(label: good first issue 👋)_ <br> A complete and easy to set up JavaScript testing solution.
 - [Mattermost](https://github.com/mattermost/mattermost-server/issues?q=is%3Aopen+label%3A%22Up+For+Grabs%22+label%3A%22Difficulty%3A+Introductory%22+label%3AReactJS) _(label: Up For Grabs, Difficulty: Introductory, ReactJS)_ <br> Open source Slack-alternative in Golang and React
 - [p5.js](https://github.com/processing/p5.js/labels/good%20first%20issue) _(label: good first issue)_ <br> p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
+- [NativeScript](https://github.com/NativeScript/NativeScript/labels/good%20first%20issue) _(label: good first issue)_ </br> NativeScript is an open source framework for building truly native mobile apps with JavaScript.
+Use web skills, like Angular and Vue.js, FlexBox and CSS, and get native UI and performance on iOS and Android.

 ## Julia